Active Inference and Epistemic Value in Graphical Models: Problem Statement

 where $q(\bm{x})$ and $q(\bm{y})$ on the r.h.s. are implicitly conditioned on $\hat{\bm{u}}$.
 This decomposition is often used to motivate the explorative (ambiguity reducing) qualities of the EFE.

 In the current paper we evaluate the EFE in accordance with \cite{friston_active_2015,da_costa_active_2020}, for which the procedure is detailed in Appendix~A.

 Although the EFE leads to epistemic behavior, it does not fit the general functional form of the VFE \eqref{eq:VFE}, where the expectation and numerator define the same variational distribution.
-As a result, EFE minimization by message passing requires custom derivations, thus limiting model flexibility.
+As a result, EFE minimization by message passing requires custom definitions, and limits itself to (hierarchical) state-space models.
 Furthermore, note that the EFE involves the state posterior $p(\bm{x} | \bm{y}, \bm{u})$ as part of its definition, which is technically a quantity that needs to be inferred.
 The EFE thus conflates the definition of the planning objective with the inference procedure for planning itself.